 WHAT DISTINGUISHES THE PROGRAM OFFERED AT JAC FROM OTHERS LIKE IT?

-Another distinguishing feature of this program is the level of support provided to the students through faculty office hours, individual appointments, organized peer tutorial sessions, as well as customized support through the Academic Success Centre.
+Another distinguishing feature of this program is the level of support provided to students through faculty office hours, individual appointments, organized peer tutorial sessions, as well as customized support through the Academic Success Centre.

 SCIENCE OPTION COURSES

 - Human Genetics

 - Statistical Methods